EtienneDeneuve/xyzblog/_posts/2018-12-5-how-to-install-azure-stack-dev-kit-in-a-breeze.md

 ---
 ID: 473
 post_title: >
-  how to install azure stack dev kit in a breeze
+  How to install Azure Stack Dev kit in a breeze
 author: etienne.deneuve
 post_excerpt: ""
 layout: post